Delco Hi-Q: National Competition

+The first National Competition took place in 1981.
+Teams representing Pennsylvania, Ohio, Wisconsin and Washington State competed in person in a series of matches held in Delaware County, Pennsylvania.
+The winner was Haverford High School.
+There would not be another national championship for thirty years.

-National Competition began in 2011 and has continued to the present with the exception of the years 2013 and 2014 where no national competition was held.
+National Competition resumed in 2011 and has continued to the present with the exception of the years 2013 and 2014 where no national competition was held.
 The Championship consists of a single match that is done via teleconference.
 The Wisconsin/Michigan regional championship competes in this at the UW-Green Bay-Marinette campus.
 Championship rounds are usually held in early April each year.
 The Pennsylvania champion often has also been the winners of the national competition, a streak that was broken in 2021 thanks to the heavily favored Baker High School team edging out a victory over the Thom Houghton-coached Delaware County Christian School, who won their first ever Delco championship since Hi-Q began in 1949 (first win in school history).